camilolopes/workspaceAngularJs/ebookcommerce-parent/README.md

 1. Create a schemma camilo_ebook  with MySql 5.x
 2.	create a user camilolopes with password camilo2593

-W> You wish use other data is required update  ebookcommerce-core/app-context.xml file and update .sql (/ebookcommerce-core/src/main/resources/db/migration) with your schemma.
+**Note**: You wish use other data is required update  ebookcommerce-core/app-context.xml file and update .sql (/ebookcommerce-core/src/main/resources/db/migration) with your schemma.
 Update  ebookcommerce-core/pom.xml in flyway plugin with the information of your database.

 ###Step 2
 After setup of database, now we need to create the tables.
 Because of this we have [flyway plugin](flywaydb.org) added to project.
 Execute the command via maven the following: